harelaf/Nurse-Scheduling-Problem/README.md

 * We will schedule the nurses for the next 7 days.
 * There are 3 shifts per day.
 Morning - 7AM-2PM.
 Afternoon - 2PM-9PM.
 Night - 9PM-7AM.

-We separate our constraints in to two: hard constraints and soft constraints.
+We separate our constraints in to two groups: hard constraints and soft constraints.

 Hard constraints are more important and have a heavier weight than soft constraints.

 Hard constraints: